FluBBaOfWard/WSCpuTest/README.md

 	AuxCarry, Carry & Overflow are cleared.
 	Parity, Sign & Zero are set according to result.
 If a division by zero:
-	AuxCarry & Parity are cleared.
+	AuxCarry, Parity & Sign are cleared.
 	Carry & Overflow are set.
 	Zero is set if AL > 0x40.

 ### AAD / CVTDB
 The AAD op-code just as the AAM op-code is a 2 byte op-code, and the second byte can be any value not just 10.
 So this is a byte by byte multiplication plus byte addition.
-The answear is only in AL and AH is allways zero.
+The answear is only in AL and AH is always zero.
 Flags are calculated only from the add after the multiplication, the flags are exactly like a normal add.

 ### DAA / ADJ4A
+All flags are the same as a normal addition except that AuxCarry & Carry are never cleared.

 ### DAS / ADJ4S
+Compare is done for AL > 0x99 first and then lower nybble ((AL & 0xF) > 0x9).
+Same calculation as DAA except it does a subtraction instead of an addition.

 ### AAA / ADJBA
 Overflow is always cleared.
 Parity is always set.
 AuxCarry, Carry & Zero are set if AuxCarry is set before or (AL & 0xF) > 0x9.
 Sign is set when AuxCarry (, Carry & Zero) is not set.
-AL is allways masked to lower nybble.
+AL is always masked to lower nybble.

 ### AAS / ADJBS
 Overflow is always cleared.
 Parity is always set.
 AuxCarry, Carry & Zero are set if AuxCarry is set before or (AL & 0xF) > 0x9.
 Sign is set when AuxCarry (, Carry & Zero) is not set.
-AL is allways masked to lower nybble.
+AL is always masked to lower nybble.

 ### Push SP to stack
 8086/80186